cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-load.md

 ## Parameters

-filename
+**`filename`**

-:   The path and file name of a shared library file.
+The path and file name of a shared library file.
 This file must exist in the same location on all hosts in your Cloudberry Database array.

 ## Examples